Please Don't Let Neil deGrasse Tyson Ruin Lunar Eclipses for You

-Last night, my neighbors and I stood in the middle of the street, shielded our eyes from the streetlight, and watched a dark shadow slip slowly across the moon, casting it in a burnished red-orange.
-Clouds flitted around it, and we had a shared sense of beauty and awe.
+My neighbors and I stood in the middle of the street on Sunday night, shielded our eyes from the streetlight, and watched a dark shadow slip slowly across the moon, casting it in a burnished red-orange.
+Clouds flitted around it, and we shared a sense of beauty and awe.
 Which is why I got a little chippy when I saw famed astrophysicist and science communication celebrity Neil deGrasse Tyson poo-poo the whole thing.

 Excuse me?
 If I looked up on a full moon night and saw an encroaching bite of darkness, I would notice.
 My normally bright-shining moon looking like it's been dipped in charcoal ash?
 I would notice.